Scotland in the early modern period: James VI

 James VI was crowned King of Scots at the age of 13 months on 29 July 1567.
 He was brought up as a Protestant, while the country was run by a series of regents.
 In 1579 the Frenchman Esmé Stewart, Sieur d'Aubigny, first cousin of James' father Lord Darnley, arrived in Scotland and quickly established himself as the closest of the then 13-year-old James's powerful male favourites; he was created Earl of Lennox by the king in 1580, and Duke of Lennox in 1581.
-Lennox was distrusted by Scottish Calvinists and in August 1582, in what became known as the Ruthven Raid, the Protestant earls of Gowrie and Angus imprisoned James and forced Lennox to leave Scotland.
+Lennox was distrusted by Scottish Calvinists and in August 1582, in what became known as the Raid of Ruthven, the Protestant earls of Gowrie and Angus imprisoned James and forced Lennox to leave Scotland.
 After James was liberated in June 1583, he assumed increasing control of his kingdom.
 Between 1584 and 1603, he established effective royal government and relative peace among the lords, assisted by John Maitland of Thirlestane, who led the government until 1592.
 In 1586, James signed the Treaty of Berwick with England, which, with the execution of his mother in 1587, helped clear the way for his succession to the childless Queen Elizabeth I of England.
-He married Anne of Denmark in 1590, daughter of Frederick II, the king of Denmark; she bore him two sons and a daughter.
+He married Anne of Denmark in 1590, daughter of Frederick II, the king of Denmark; they had two sons and a daughter.